Welcome to the Residency Training Program in Family Medicine at the Kaiser Permanente San Diego Medical Center.

 Family Physicians are leaders in the community.
 Time is dedicated to residents for exploring their leadership potential; learning how health care systems are structured; and participating in practice improvement projects.
 Residents are expected to be an important part of their health care team in the Family Medicine Center.
 Residents meet monthly with the program director to provide feedback on the residency program.
 Residents participate in medical center and departmental committees.
 Residents also participate in advocacy efforts at the state and national level.

 At the end of training, residents are prepared to practice Family Medicine in a variety of different settings.

 Many of the Southern California residents chose to remain with Kaiser Permanente after completing training.
-Kaiser Permanente promotes a work-life balance, excellent patient care and the sense of community among physicians and staff.
+Kaiser Permanente promotes work-life balance, excellent patient care and the sense of community among physicians and staff.

 Many other residents who have completed Kaiser Permanente residencies have completed fellowships or have become physicians and leaders of other medical groups including community clinics, county health departments and academic medical centers.